top of page

 • 날씬하다 to be skinny → 날씬해서

 Let's check out the irregular rules (불규칙) as well!
-Again, they'll be all the same with the present tense rule.
+Again, they'll be all the same with the informal polite present tense rules.
 You can simply change 아요, 어요, 여요 into 아서, 어서, 여서!

 1. 불규칙 ㄷ verbs: ㄷ → ㄹ + 아/어서

-As there are no irregular adjectives that have the consonant ㄷ, let's examine some examples of irregular verbs that use this consonant.
+As no irregular adjectives have the consonant ㄷ, let's examine some examples of irregular verbs that use this consonant.
 To conjugate these verbs, you need to change ㄷ to ㄹ and then add either 아서 or 어서 using the regular conjugation rules.

 2. 불규칙 ㅅ verbs, adjectives: Drop ㅅ + 아/어서